The Nighttime Sky of Winter

 You will not only be surprised how good of a time you will have, but there are a number of celestial objects that you can view during this time of the year without the aid of a pair of binoculars.
 However with a good pair of (7x35) magnification binoculars objects that appear to be in faint clusters will certainly be easier to make out.

 I also recommend a good, but simple star chart, nothing fancy.
 I have included one in this article to share with you, that shows the night time sky during mid- January.
 Please be aware though that this map currently displays the night time sky in the Northern Hemisphere.
-If you are currently in the Southern Hemisphere, you will be able to go online to download a star map for your location.
+If you are currently in the Southern Hemisphere, you will be able to go online to download a detailed chart of the night sky for your area.

-A few websites that I find useful in accessing these type of charts is either at http://www.astronomy.com, http://www.skyandtelescope.com, or http://www.topastronomer.com.
+The easiest way to find some of these useful websites, is to basically do a google search and type in star maps for your location.
 Here you will be able to view or download the interactive sky charts, that are available for the hemisphere that your are doing your observing in.

-During the evening hours if you look out towards the southeast you will be able to see a very bright star, glowing in a steady yellow-white light.This is the planet Jupiter.
+Depending on the season, you will be able to see some of the brighter planets.
+Saturn, and Venus are able to be seen with the naked eye.
 And if you are fortunate enough to have clear viewing conditions; you may also be able to see with binoculars, four of Jupiter's main moon's or satellites.

 These Jovian moon's as they are so-called are: Ganymede, Callisto, Europa and Io.
 Through a pair of binoculars they will appear as tiny pinpoints of light or white dots on either side of the planet.
 And if you are still fortunate enough you may be able to get a glimpse at the so called cloud bands that cross the face of the giant gas-planet.
 You should be able to pick up one or two of these bands if conditions are favorable through a pair of binoculars.